Louise Harnby | Crime Fiction and Thriller Editor

 Change is inevitable.
 The fact that it can be anxiety-inducing needs to be acknowledged.
 The key is to ensure that anxiety doesn’t get in the way of action.

-The decisions I made about pricing transparency will not be something all my colleagues will agree with or want to implement.
+The decisions I made about pricing transparency will not be something that all my colleagues will agree with or want to implement.
 That’s fine – they have their businesses to run and I have mine.
 They make the decisions that are best for them while I make the decisions that are best for me.

 Still feel reluctant to make a change, or learn something new?